-- Smoke on College peries outside of the designated areas.
-This includes ecigarettes. - Behave in a disruptive, aggressive, abusive, intimidating or anti-social way including the use of unacceptable language. - Fail or refuse to follow the reasonable instructions of a member of staff. - Disrupt or interfere with the education or learning of fellow students including unduly noisy or unruly behaviour. - Display or circulate any material which is designed to radicalise, cause offence or distress to others. - Be intoxicated whilst at College due to alcohol or use of toxic, dangerous or controlled substances. - Consume or possess toxic, dangerous or controlled substances or alcohol. - Make or send annoying, obscene, malicious or indecent telephone calls, text messages, emails or any source of social meda - Cause malicious damage to, or theft of, the property of other students, staff or visitors to the College. - Gain unauthorised access to or make modifications to College files or computer materials. - Carry any weapon or possess a weapon/any other object with the intention or purpose of use in a threatening way. - Falsify College documents or submit materials or work for assessment which has not been made or authorised byyou, this is known as plagiarism.
+- Ignore college rules with regard to smoking.
+This includes e- cigarettes. - Behave in a disruptive, aggressive, abusive, intimidating or anti-social way including the use of unacceptable language. - Fail or refuse to follow the reasonable instructions of a member of staff. - Disrupt or interfere with the education or learning of fellow students including unduly noisy or unruly behaviour. - Display or circulate any material which is designed to radicalise, cause offence or distress to others. - Be intoxicated whilst at College due to alcohol or use of toxic, dangerous or controlled substances. - Consume or possess toxic, dangerous or controlled substances or alcohol. - Make or send annoying, obscene, malicious or indecent telephone calls, text messages, emails or any source of social meda - Cause malicious damage to, or theft of, the property of other students, staff or visitors to the College. - Gain unauthorised access to or make modifications to College files or computer materials. - Carry any weapon or possess a weapon/any other object with the intention or purpose of use in a threatening way.

-- Take part in any illegal activity. - Cheating, plagiarism or copying of the work of other students; - Behave in any way which adversely affects the reputation of the College.
+- Falsify College documents or submit materials or work for assessment which has not been made or authorised by you, this is known as plagiarism. - Take part in any illegal activity. - Cheating, plagiarism or copying of the work of other students; - Behave in any way which adversely affects the reputation of the College.